kodeGenius/Question-Predictor/README.md

 # Question-Predictor
-This app is developed to help predic
+This app is developed to help predict